 Attribution links new users to acquisition sources.
-In other words, attribution identifies campaigns, partners, and channels that result in new installs and first site visits, thus measuring the performance of your marketing campaigns and helping improve the quality of the audience you acquire.
+In other words, attribution identifies campaigns, partners, and channels that result in new installs, user registrations, and first site visits.

 In general, attribution may be described as follows: